preciousratlhagane/car-insurance-predictor-using-ml/README.md

 ### 🖥️ App Preview

-## Results
+## Results <a class="anchor" id="results"></a>
 The best-performing model was **Ridge model**, achieving:
-- MAE:
+- MAE: 15,72
-- RMSE:
+- RMSE: 20,35
-- R² Score:
+- R² Score: 0,99

+> **Note**: The unusually high R² scpre is largely due to the fact that the premiums in the original data were determined using a predefined formula based on the numerical input features.
+This means that the model is essentially learning to approximate that formula with the addition of categorical features.
+In a real-world scenario with more variability and noise, performance metrics are expected to be lower but still remain a good indication of predictive power.

-## Technologies Used
+## Technologies Used <a class="anchor" id="technologies-used"></a>
 ![Seaborn](https://img.shields.io/badge/Seaborn-4c72b0?style=for-the-badge&logo=python&logoColor=white)![NumPy](https://img.shields.io/badge/numpy-%23013243.svg?style=for-the-badge&logo=numpy&logoColor=white) ![Pandas](https://img.shields.io/badge/pandas-%23150458.svg?style=for-the-badge&logo=pandas&logoColor=white) ![scikit-learn](https://img.shields.io/badge/scikit--learn-%23F7931E.svg?style=for-the-badge&logo=scikit-learn&logoColor=white) ![Streamlit](https://img.shields.io/badge/Streamlit-FF4B4B?style=for-the-badge&logo=Streamlit&logoColor=white)

-## 🧪 Future Improvements
+## 🧪 Future Improvements <a class="anchor" id="future-improvements"></a>
-- Hyperparameter tuning with GridSearchCV or Optuna
+- Perform hyperparameter tuning with GridSearchCV or Optuna to improve model accuracy
-- Integrate real-world datasets(e.g Kaggle, Google Dataset Search, public APIs)
+- Integrate real-world datasets(e.g Kaggle, Google Dataset Search, public APIs) to enhance data diversity and quality.
+- Implement user authentication and persistent user history in the Streamlit application

-## 📜 License
+## 📜 License <a class="anchor" id="license"></a>
 This project is for educational and demonstration purposes only.
 You can use, modify, and build upon it.